Australian rules football in the Northern Territory

+Since the first Australian Football League (AFL) match played in Darwin during the 2004 AFL season, attendances have averaged 9,320.
+They have steadily declined from a peak of 14,100 in 2006 (featuring the Western Bulldogs).
+Under the 2020 arrangement with the Gold Coast Suns and Melbourne FC, the NT receives two matches in Darwin (Marrara Oval) and one in Alice Springs (Traeger Park) each year.
+In addition, Darwin hosted the 2020 Dreamtime match including the first AFL Women's (AFLW) fixture during the 2024 season.
+The AFL's Gold Coast Suns have access to the best junior talent from the Territory through its recruitment zone and the Gold Coast Suns Academy.
+In 2021, following a 2018 scoping study, AFL NT made an official bid to enter an NT based team in the AFL for entry around 2030.

-Since the debut of Reuben Cooper in 1969 a large number of born and raised Territorians have played in the AFL.
-However a significant percentage have launched their professional football careers from other states, particularly South Australia, Western Australia and Queensland.
-Two dynasties from the Northern Territory have together produced numerous prominent footballers: the Rioli and Long families.
+Since the debut of Reuben Cooper in 1969, over 100 of born-and-raised Territorians have played in the AFL and AFLW.
+However, a significant percentage have launched their professional football careers from other states, particularly South Australia, Western Australia and Queensland.
+Nevertheless the sport in 2017 produced more professional players per capita AFL than any other state or territory.
+Two dynasties from the NT have together produced numerous prominent footballers: the Rioli and Long families.
 Australian Football Hall of Famer Maurice Rioli was known also for his career in the WAFL prior to playing in Victoria.
-Perhaps the most accomplished born and raised AFL player is Hall of Famer Andrew McLeod.
-Fellow Hall of Famer Nathan Buckley is the only Territorian to win the prestigious Brownlow Medal.
-Darwin-born Shaun Burgoyne holds both the AFL games and goals records for a Territorian with 407 games and 302 goals.
+Hall of Famer Andrew McLeod is often considered the most accomplished AFL player born and raised in the NT, and Hall of Famer Nathan Buckley is the only Territorian to win the Brownlow Medal.
+Darwin-born Shaun Burgoyne holds both the Territorian AFL games and goals records, with 407 games and 302 goals.
 Shaun Burgoyne and Cyril Rioli have played in 4 AFL premierships, more than any other Territorian.
-In the AFL Women's, Danielle Ponter (of the Rioli-Long) family is the most prominent having kicked the most goals and played the most games for a born and raised Territorian.
+In the AFLW, Danielle Ponter of the Rioli-Long family is the most prominent NT player, having kicked the most goals and played the most games.